joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 ## Testing Sagas

-Using redux makes testing most of our app a breeze.
+Using Redux makes testing most of our app a breeze.
 Check out [this egghead course](https://egghead.io/series/react-testing-cookbook) for lots of techniques for testing React in general.

 One of the awesome aspects of redux-saga is how easy it makes testing these bits of asynchronous code.
 Testing async javascript can be a real chore.
 With sagas, we don't need to jump through hoops to test this core functionality of our application.
 Sagas take the pain out of aync tests!
 Which means we will write more tests.
 Right?